Aaryaarya/Air-quality-prediction-M2/Readme.md

 - Visualize historical pollutant trends.
 - Compare model performance using metrics like **RMSE, MAE, MAPE, sMAPE**.
 - Streamlit dashboards for model training, predictions, and results visualization.
+-uploaded the csv file and Convert pollutant data to AQI and generate alerts with insights based on air quality levels
 ---

 ## 📁 Repository Structure